 When grilling chicken, I always use thighs.
 Thighs are juicier than chicken breasts, and you are less likely to end up with dry chicken.
 The chicken is seasoned on both sides with a mixture of salt, chipotle seasoning, and garlic powder.
 Then I grill the chicken for 4-5 minutes on each side.
 Your grill temperature and cooking time will vary based on your grill and the thickness of the chicken.
 When grilling chicken, I ALWAYS use a meat thermometer to check if it is done.
 You do NOT want to eat undercooked chicken.
 Your chicken is done when the internal temperature reaches 165°F.

 This is a recipe that I think is enhanced by grilling the chicken, so I highly recommend it!
-However, I realize that sometimes grilling isn’t practical or possible, so I’ll provide stovetop instructions below, so no one misses out on this amazing recipe.
+However, I realize that sometimes grilling isn’t practical or possible, so I’ll provide stovetop instructions below so no one misses out on this fantastic recipe.

 On the stovetop, season the same way you would for grilling.
 Heat your pan and 1 tablespoon of oil on the stove over medium-high heat.
 Place chicken in the pan and cook undisturbed for 5 to 7 minutes.
 Flip and continue cooking for another 7 minutes or until the internal temperature reaches 165°F. Cooking time will always depend on the thickness of the chicken you are using.